shariq1989/cookbook/content/recipe/cold_brew.md

 +++
-title = "Cold Brew Coffee"
-date = "2020-01-18"
+title = "Brew Cold Brew Coffee" date = "2020-01-18"
-description = ""
-tags = [
+description = "About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
+Hello Starbucks Cold Brew with soft cream, am I right?
+That conversation ended with the purchase of a Toddy.
+My life has changed since that moment.
+I have also successfully convinced many of my friends to purchase a Toddy of their own.
+And can I say, the Toddy pays for itself right away?
+Another side benefit of making cold brew at home is that it tends to be less acidic.
+If regular coffee upsets your stomach, there is a chance cold brew may not." tags = [
     "beverages",
 ]
-thumbnail= "images/coldbrew.jpg"
+thumbnail= "images/classiccoldbrew.jpeg"
 +++

-Servings: 12 (1/3 cup) <!--more-->
+Servings: 12 <!--more-->

 #### INGREDIENTS

-For the Brewing Process:
+For the Brewing:

 * 10 oz Coffee, coarsely ground
 * 11 cups Water

-For the Cold Brew Coffee Beverage:
+For Classic Cold Brew:

-* Ice
+* Ice, fill an 8 oz. glass
-* 1/2 cup Cold Brew Concentrate
+* 1/3 Cold Brew Concentrate, in an 8 oz. glass
+* 2/3 Water, in an 8 oz. glass
 * 2 tbsp Heavy Cream
 * 1 tsp Sweetener
-* 1 1/2-2 cups Water

 #### INSTRUCTIONS FOR MAKING COLD BREW COFFEE